Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 (4) Be sensitive in social situations

-This is the ability to recognize your own and others' emotions.
-To practise, you have to
+This is the ability to recognise your own and others' emotions.
+To practice, you can

 • listen to what people say